CSB5/OPERA-MS/README.md

 ```
 perl utils/install_perl_module.pl
 ```
-If the perl libraries cannot be installed under root, the following line should be added to the `.bashrc`:
+If the perl libraries cannot be installed under root, the following line should be added to `.bashrc`:
 ```
 export PERL5LIB="/home/$USER/perl5/lib/perl5${PERL5LIB:+:${PERL5LIB}}";
 ```